1. Home>

 Introduction

-Criarse is the Spanish verb for "to raise, to bring up".
+Criarse is the Spanish verb for "to grow (as a person)".
 It is an irregular reflexive verb.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 Indicative Tenses of Criarse